-In general, assuming that there are K outcomes of interest (in our case, K = 3) and the nonoutcome 0 (in our case, delay) for each discrete point in time t, we can compute hazard $h_i(k,t)$ which, here, is the conditional probability that student i transfers (k = 1), withdraws (k = 2) or graduates (k = 3) in time t, if that student has not yet left the educational system (thus, non-outcome 0 happens in every period before t).
+In general, assuming that there are K outcomes of interest (in our case, K=3) and the nonoutcome 0 (in our case, delay) for each discrete point in time t, we can compute hazard $h_i(k,t)$ which, here, is the conditional probability that student i transfers (k=1), withdraws (k=2) or graduates (k=3) in time t, if that student has not yet left the educational system8 (thus, nonoutcome 0 happens in every period before t).
+In the competing risks framework, students can experience only one of the three outcomes of interest and, if one of them occurs, they are no longer at risk of experiencing any other outcome.
 To combine the discrete-time base and the competing risks context, hazard $h_i(k,t)$ is modelled through the discrete-time analogue of the continuous-time proportional hazards model with multinomial logistic regression (following the methodology presented by Scott and Kennedy 2005):